danchoi/vmail/README.markdown

 temporary `vmailbuffer` file in the current directory to hold the message list.
 This should get deleted automatically when vmail quits.

-vmail also creates a `vmail-htmlpart.html` file in the current directory if you open an HTML mail part from vmail.
+vmail also creates a `compose_message.txt` file if you save the buffer for a new message.  vmail creates a `vmail-htmlpart.html` file in the current directory if you open an HTML mail part from vmail.

 Finally, vmail logs output to a `vmail.log` file which it creates in the current directory.
 You can tail this file in a separate terminal window to see